inatic/magento2-googleshoppingfeed/README.md

 # Product attributes

-An overview of required and optional attributes for a Google Shopping feed can be found [here](https://support.google.com/merchants/answer/9199328) and [here](https://support.google.com/merchants/answer/7052112) on Google's developer website.
-A default Magento 2 installation provides some attributes for use in a Google Shopping feed (`id`, `title`, `description`...) out of the box, while other attributes can be created in the website's admin panel by going to **Stores | Attributes | Product**.
+An overview of required and optional attributes for a Google Shopping feed can be found on Google's developer website ([here](https://support.google.com/merchants/answer/9199328) and [here](https://support.google.com/merchants/answer/7052112)).
+A default Magento 2 installation has some of the attributes for a Google Shopping feed 'out of the box' (`id`, `title`, `description`...), while other attributes can be created from the admin panel by going to **Stores | Attributes | Product**.

 ## Required attributes

-Going by [this Google Merchant Center article](https://support.google.com/merchants/answer/7052112), each product should at minimum provide the attributes in below table.
+Each product should at minimum provide the attributes in below table ([source](https://support.google.com/merchants/answer/7052112)).
 Most of them have a corresponding attribute in a default Magento installation, but some (like `condition` and `brand`) need to be added manually.
 You can edit the `Model/XmlFeed.php` file to use attribute values already present in your Magento installation - we for example set `condition` to `new` for all products and already have a `brand` attribute, though it was named differently.

 | Google Shopping   | Magento           | Comment
 |-------------------|-------------------|----------------